Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Home.md

 ### Core Guides

+- [Why Kore](/docs/guides/why-kore) - why use Kore over raw datapacks or other generators.
 - [From Datapacks to Kore](/docs/guides/from-datapacks-to-kore) - advanced guide for migrating established datapacks to a Kotlin/Kore architecture.
 - [Configuration](/docs/guides/configuration) - JSON formatting and generation options.